Former MMA Fighter Changes the Democratic Narrative in Kansas

-Going into yesterday’s primaries in Kansas, the big national narrative at play in the Democratic contest to choose a challenger to vulnerable Rep. Kevin Yoder was the familiar “Move to the Left” story.
+Going into yesterday’s primaries in Kansas, the big national narrative at play in the Democratic contest to choose a challenger to vulnerable Representative Kevin Yoder was the familiar “Move to the Left” story.
 Labor lawyer Brent Welder took the blueprint used successfully by Nebraska’s Kara Eastman, who won a May primary in a similarly competitive Republican-held district, and made it a bit louder and prouder.
-Like Eastman, Welder stands for the proposition that Democrats have been losing to conservative Republicans in the Heartland not because they are too liberal, but because they are too timid, moderate, and corporate-subservient.
-Indeed, this quote from Welder is a good two-sentence distillation of the lefty take on Democratic ideology in the midwest dating back to Tom Frank’s seminal 2004 book What’s the Matter With Kansas?
+Like Eastman, Welder stands for the proposition that Democrats have been losing to conservative Republicans in the heartland not because they are too liberal, but because they are too timid, moderate, and corporate-subservient.
+Indeed, this quote from Welder is a good two-sentence distillation of the lefty take on Democratic ideology in the Midwest dating back to Tom Frank’s seminal 2004 book What’s the Matter With Kansas?

 “You have to convince them and you have to be honest about a progressive, populist economic platform, so that they don’t get lured away by right-wing social wedge issues like they did by Donald Trump,” Welder said in an interview.
 “And I think the Democratic Party for far too long has been straying from a bold, populist economic message.
 That’s the reason we keep losing.”

 Welder certainly wasn’t going to make that mistake; aside from his standard-brand endorsement of single-payer health care and a high minimum wage, he directly enlisted his faction’s national celebrity leaders.
-Bernie Sanders campaigned for him, as did the current “It” candidate for democratic socialist, New York’s Alexandria Ocasio-Cortez.
+Bernie Sanders campaigned for him, as did the current “It” candidate for Democratic Socialists, New York’s Alexandria Ocasio-Cortez.
 The collaboration produced some light moments despite its deadly serious purpose:

 At least one poll showed Welder with a solid pre-primary lead, and going into the balloting, his story all but wrote itself.
-But unfortunately for Welder and his national fan-base, another story overrode it: Sharice David’s.
+But unfortunately for Welder and his national fan base, another story overrode it: Sharice David’s.
 And it’s quite the story, as CNN summarizes it:

 [T]here’s the clear trend in Democratic primaries this year: Women are winning the vast majority of competitive races.
 If that trend extends to Kansas, the likely beneficiary would be Sharice Davids – a former White House fellow and former professional mixed martial arts fighter who will become the first openly lesbian Native American in Congress if she wins in November.

-She’s also the daughter of a Army veteran who raised her as a single mom, an Ivy-League-educated attorney, and the founder of a coffee company.
+She’s also the daughter of a Army veteran who raised her as a single mom, an Ivy League–educated attorney, and the founder of a coffee company.
 But there’s only so much biography one can absorb.

-For purposes of the 3d congressional district of Kansas, Davids was perceived as a moderate alternative to the Sandernista Welder, though another candidate, school teacher Tom Niermann, was more conspicuously centrist.
-But the publicity gained by the Sanders and Ocasio-Cortez appearances probably helped frame Davids’ less ideological message favorably.
+For purposes of the Third Congressional District of Kansas, Davids was perceived as a moderate alternative to the Sandernista Welder, though another candidate, schoolteacher Tom Niermann, was more conspicuously centrist.
+But the publicity gained by the Sanders and Ocasio-Cortez appearances probably helped frame Davids’s less ideological message favorably.
 It also didn’t hurt that EMILY’s List endorsed her and spent enough money on her behalf to offset Welder’s successful small-dollar fundraising.
 Welder also had a bit of a carpetbagger problem, having just moved to the state and district last year from St. Louis; Davids is a native Kansan.

 If only because of her unusual background and identity, Davids is going to be an attention-magnet between now and November.
 And the handicappers appears to think she is very viable against Yoder, whose own primary performance against two unknowns was not impressive.